FlineDev/HandySwift/README.md

 ### Carthage

-Place one of the following lines to your Cartfile:
+Place the following line to your Cartfile:

 ``` Swift
 github "Flinesoft/HandySwift"